Quick Take

 - Sea lions

 However, their primary predators are dolphins and sharks.
 Humans pose a significant threat to Spanish mackerel, as overfishing of this species nearly led to their demise.
 Commercial overfishing of their prey species also poses a massive threat to their survival.
-In addition, pollution is a big threat to their population size.
-But, for now, they are listed as a Least Concern on the ICUN’s Redlist.
+In addition, pollution poses a significant threat to their population size.
+For now, they are listed as Least Concern on the IUCN’s Red List.

 Spanish Mackerel Reproduction, Babies, and Lifespan

 Spanish mackerel reach sexual maturity at the age of two.
-Additionally, they spawn between the months of April and September.
-Spawning takes place in the Northern hemisphere and occurs at night.
-However, the Atlantic Spanish mackerel prefer to spawn off North Carolina and Virginia coast and prefers shallow waters in the Gulf of Mexico.
+Additionally, they spawn from spring through summer, with peak spawning occurring from June through August.
+Spawning takes place in the Northern Hemisphere and occurs at night.
+However, the Atlantic Spanish mackerel prefers to spawn off the North Carolina and Virginia coasts and and prefers shallow waters in the Gulf of Mexico.

-Females lay their eggs in clumps throughout the spawning season and can produce between 500 000 to 1.5 million eggs per season.
+Females lay their eggs in clumps throughout the spawning season and can produce between 500,000 and 1.5 million eggs per season.
 After fertilization, the eggs take around 25 hours to hatch in warm water and 120 hours in colder water.

 Lifespan